luiswirth/zuccmap2024fs/pres/main.typ

   #v(1cm)

   New *Foundation for Mathematics* beyond traditional set theory.\
-  Set Theory is actually not so nice...
+  "Set Theory is actually not so nice..." - Some Category Theorist probably

   #pause
   #v(1cm)
   // Set theory has become the standard foundation for mathematics, as